ramkumarpj/belly-button-challenge/README.md

 The dataset reveals that a small handful of microbial species (also called operational taxonomic units, or OTUs, in the study) were present in more than 70% of people, while the rest were relatively rare.

 The data retrieved contains metadata information of a person including an identifier, age, ethnicity and location.
+The OTU data contains OTU id, OTU label and sample frequency for each person.

+## Visualizations

+### Dropdown
+A dropdown is setup to select the test subjects

+### Demographic info
+The demographic section is updated with the info of the test subject

+### OTU Bar chart
+The OTU bar chart displays top 10 OTUs

+### Bubble Chart
+The bubbile chart displays the entire OTU dataset with OTU frequency determining the bubble size.

+## Files

+index.html - HTML file
+static/js/app.js - Java script file that contains logic to build the dynamic components of the dashboard

 ## Dashboard:

 https://ramkumarpj.github.io/belly-button-challenge/